The nature and danger of the legendary Kobold

 A sea kobold, from Buch Zur See, 1885.
 Image source: Wikipedia

 That the kobolds traveled so far in both time and space shows the deep respect of their culture, and reveals further the inexplicable bond of the human consciousness.

-Featured image: An artist’s depiction of kobolds.
+Top image: An artist’s depiction of kobolds.
 Source: Forgotten Realms Wiki

 Brown, Robert.
 The Greek Dionysiak Myth, Part 2 (Kessinger Publishing, 2004.)